Air Optix Review: A Detailed Look

 Air Optix vs. Biofinity

-Another contact lens brand known for their silicone hydrogel lenses is Biofinity.
+Another contact lens brand known for its silicone hydrogel lenses is Biofinity.
 Again, the company provides numerous lens types to suit different eye needs, and the lenses are formulated to keep sensitive eyes as moist as possible.

-A comparison from Optix-now.com showed that both Biofinity and Air Optix lenses were similar in size (14.2 mm to 14mm), though Air Optix were composed of 33% water while Biofinity came in at 48%.
+A comparison from Optix-now.com showed that both Biofinity and Air Optix lenses were similar in size (14.2 mm to 14mm), though Air Optix was composed of 33% water while Biofinity came in at 48%.
 Overall, the site concluded that Biofinity covered more powers, which might make them better suited for a broader range of people.